 - The use of high-intensity light in pulses.

 - Fractional photothermolysis.

-- Surgery should always be combined with sunscreen use to avoid recurrence of darkening.
-After resurfacing procedures, drugs like procyanidin, tranexamic acid and Polypodium leucotomos should be taken by mouth to prevent hyperpigmentation from recurring.
+- Surgery should always be combined with sunscreen use to avoid the recurrence of darkening.
+After resurfacing procedures, drugs like procyanidin, tranexamic acid, and Polypodium leucotomos should be taken by mouth to prevent hyperpigmentation from recurring.